 Lake KaIndy (Dead lake)

 Kaindy lake is one of the most famous natural wonders of Kazakhstan, known for the narrow trunks of the spruce trees that rise up from its eerie blueish color water almost like in a horror movie and therefore some refer to it as the Dead lake of Kazakhstan.
 Kaindy lake is located in the Chon-Urekty gorge, in the Tien Shan mountain system at an altitude of about 2000 meters above sea level and not very far from Almaty.
-The length of the lake is 400 meters and the depth is about 30 meters, making it significantly smaller and less deep than the Kolsai Lakes not far away, nearby the village of Saty.
+The length of the lake Kaindy is only 400 meters and the depth is about 30 meters, making it significantly smaller and less deep than the Kolsai Lakes not far away, nearby the village of Saty.
 If you are visiting the area, make sure to visit both, Lake Kaindy and the Kolsai lakes.
 Lake Kaindy is also a part of the Kolsai lakes national park.

-The Kaindy lake is very cold most of the time, having the highest temperature of only about 6 C during the summer (some still dare to walk in the part where the river meets the lake for great images).
-The chilly temperature keeps the underwater trees preserved in the lake.
+The Kaindy lake is very cold most of the time, having the highest temperature of only about 6 C during the summer (some still dare to walk in the part where the river meets the lake for great Instagram images).
+The chilly temperature also keeps the underwater trees preserved in the lake.
 Otherwise they most likely would have already fallen down.
-The water in the lake itself regularly changes the color from the greenish to extra blue according to the light conditions meaning that the lake can look very different from different angles and during different weather conditions.
+The water in the lake changes the color irregularly from greenish to extreme blue according to the light conditions meaning that the lake can look very different from different angles and during different weather conditions and seasons.

 Even though the Kaindy lake is relatively close to Almaty and near the Kolsai lakes, it does not have as many tourists most likely due to it being harder to reach.
 From our perspective it is still the most interesting sight in the area with the eerie blueish color water and the tree branches partially visible from underwater.